espsrc/rucio-rse-StoRM-webdav/README.md

 ## Requirements

-- VM or Container with CentOS7.
+- VM or container with CentOS7.
 - 4 GB RAM and 4 CPU cores.
 - 50 GB of SSD or another storage technology connected.
+- In this case we are going to add a CephFS connected to this VM, so a CephFS folder is required.

 ## Install StoRM Backend, StoRM Frontend and StoRM WebDav with puppet

+### Initial configuration

 Install wget
 ```